-STOCKHOLDERS OF THE COMPANY ARE REQUESTED TO COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ACCOMPANYING PROXY CARD IN THE ENCLOSED POSTAGE PREPAID ENVELOPE.
-SHARES REPRESENTED BY A PROPERLY EXECUTED PROXY RECEIVED PRIOR TO THE VOTE AT THE ANNUAL MEETING AND NOT REVOKED WILL BE VOTED AT THE ANNUAL MEETING AS DIRECTED IN THE PROXY.
-IF A PROPERLY EXECUTED PROXY IS SUBMITTED AND NO OTHER INSTRUCTIONS ARE GIVEN, THE PROXY WILL BE VOTED FOR THE ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR, AND FOR THE RATIFICATION OF THE APPOINTMENT OF THE COMPANY'S INDEPENDENT ACCOUNTANTS.
-THE HOLDERS OF THE PROXY WILL ALSO HAVE AUTHORITY TO VOTE ON OTHER MATTERS THAT MAY BE PROPERLY BROUGHT BEFORE THE ANNUAL MEETING OR THAT MAY BE INCIDENT TO THE CONDUCT THEREOF.
+STOCKHOLDERS OF THE COMPANY ARE REQUESTED TO COMPLETE, SIGN, DATE AND PROMPTLY RETURN THE ACCOMPANYING PROXY IN THE ENCLOSED POSTAGE PREPAID ENVELOPE.
+SHARES REPRESENTED BY A PROPERLY EXECUTED PROXY RECEIVED AND NOT REVOKED PRIOR TO THE VOTE AT THE ANNUAL MEETING WILL BE VOTED AT THE ANNUAL MEETING AS DIRECTED IN THE PROXY.
+IF A PROPERLY EXECUTED PROXY IS SUBMITTED AND NO OTHER INSTRUCTIONS ARE GIVEN, THE PROXY WILL BE VOTED FOR THE ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR AND FOR THE RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE COMPANY'S INDEPENDENT ACCOUNTANTS.
+THE HOLDERS OF THE PROXY WILL ALSO HAVE DISCRETIONARY AUTHORITY TO VOTE ON OTHER MATTERS THAT MAY BE PROPERLY BROUGHT BEFORE THE ANNUAL MEETING OR THAT MAY BE INCIDENT TO THE CONDUCT THEREOF.
 IT IS NOT ANTICIPATED THAT ANY MATTER OTHER THAN THOSE SET FORTH IN THE PROXY STATEMENT WILL BE PRESENTED AT THE ANNUAL MEETING.
 IF OTHER MATTERS ARE PRESENTED, PROXIES WILL BE VOTED IN ACCORDANCE WITH THE DISCRETION OF THE PROXY HOLDERS.

-A stockholder of record may revoke a proxy at any time before it has been exercised by filing a written revocation with the Secretary of the Company at the address of the Company set forth above, by filing a duly executed proxy bearing a later date, or by appearing in person and voting by ballot at the Annual Meeting.
-Any stockholder of record as of the Record Date attending the Annual Meeting may vote in person whether or not a proxy has been previously given, but the presence (without further action) of a stockholder at the Annual Meeting will not constitute revocation of a previously given proxy.
+A stockholder of record may revoke a Proxy at any time before it has been exercised by filing a written revocation with the Secretary of the Company at the address of the Company set forth above, by filing a duly executed Proxy bearing a later date, or by attending the Annual Meeting and voting in person.
+Any stockholder of record as of the Record Date attending the Annual Meeting may vote in person, whether or not a Proxy has been previously given, but the presence (without further action) of a stockholder at the Annual Meeting will not constitute revocation of a previously given Proxy.

-The Company's 1997 Annual Report, including financial statements for the fiscal year ended December 31, 1997, was mailed to stockholders on or about April 14, 1998.
+The Company's 1998 Annual Report, including financial statements for the fiscal year ended December 31, 1998, is being mailed to stockholders concurrently with this Proxy Statement.
 The Annual Report, however, is not part of the proxy solicitation material.